eigenfoo/old-eigenfoo.github.io/_posts/2018-08-31-bayesian-bandits.md

 This problem is a central problem in decision theory and reinforcement learning: the agent (our gambler) starts out in a state of ignorance, but learns through interacting with its environment (playing slots).
-For more details, Cam Davidson Pilon has a great introduction to multi-armed bandits in Chapter 6 of his book [_Bayesian Methods for Hackers_](https://nbviewer.jupyter.org/github/CamDavidsonPilon/Probabilistic-Programming-and-Bayesian-Methods-for-Hackers/blob/master/Chapter6_Priorities/Ch6_Priors_PyMC3.ipynb), and Tor Lattimore and Csaba Szepesvári cover a breathtaking amount of the underlying theory in their book [_Bandit Algorithms_](http://banditalgs.com/).
+For more details, Cam Davidson-Pilon has a great introduction to multi-armed bandits in Chapter 6 of his book [_Bayesian Methods for Hackers_](https://nbviewer.jupyter.org/github/CamDavidsonPilon/Probabilistic-Programming-and-Bayesian-Methods-for-Hackers/blob/master/Chapter6_Priorities/Ch6_Priors_PyMC3.ipynb), and Tor Lattimore and Csaba Szepesvári cover a breathtaking amount of the underlying theory in their book [_Bandit Algorithms_](http://banditalgs.com/).